-After they crossed, they followed an unpaved road.
-The two men walked for a day with a thirty minute break every two hours.
-They walked in between farmlands, mountains and forests crossed a paved road when they continued walking in the forest.
-At around 10 am, on 5/5/2022, they arrived at the location close to the highway (location pinned by the respondent)
+According to the respondent, they started walking on an unpaved road and continued walking through farmlands, mountains and forests for a day with a thirty minute break every two hours.
+At around 10 a.m., on 5/5/2022, they arrived at this location close to the highway (location pinned by the respondent).

-One man in a blue uniform stepped out of the car and asked the two men in English, for their ‘documents’.
-However, the two men did not carry any ‘documents’ with them.
-The respondent described the uniform as a deep blue jacket and pants with written police in white letters above the left chest of his pocket.
-On his arm, the man had a logo with a lion on it.
-Upon request, the respondent identified the uniform as being similar as pictured below.
+According to the respondent, one man in a blue uniform stepped out of the car and asked the transit group in English, for their ‘documents’, but the men did not have any papers with them.
+When asked to further describe the clothes the officer was wearing, the respondent said it was a uniform with a deep blue jacket and pants, that had “police” written on it in white letters above the left chest of his pocket, and a logo with a lion on the sleeve.

-After the beating, the two men had to undress and they were standing naked for about 15 minutes.
-The men in blue uniform took their backpacks, phones, money and shoes.
-The respondent and his companion were both carrying around 250 euros.
+After the beating, the two men had to undress and they were standing naked for about 15 minutes, explained the respondent, and the men in blue uniforms took their backpacks, phones, money and shoes (the respondent and his companion were both carrying around 250 euros).
 The Iraqi man was instructed to open his phone and enter his security code.
-Then, one of the men in blue uniform took a picture of the two men when they were naked.
-After this, the two men were instructed to get dressed.
-Again, there was no communication in English but with their hands.
-At this stage, the documents of the two men on the move were not checked.
+Subsequently, one of the uniformed men took a picture of the two men while they were naked, and then instructed the two men to get dressed again.
+There was no communication in English for this entire interaction.

-Around 15:00 the two men went into the trunk of the car.
-The respondent described that when he was looking outside of the window that one of the men in blue uniform gathered the belongings of the two men on the move and hid it in between the bushes.
-Then they drove for about ten minutes on unpaved roads.
+Around 15:00 the two men were put into the trunk of the car.
+The respondent described that when he was looking outside of the window before driving off, that one of the uniformed men gathered the belongings of the transit group and hid it in between the bushes.

-In what follows, the respondent described how they were pulled out of the car by men in green uniforms.
-The female person dressed in the green uniform entered into one of the cars and the other people dressed in green uniform instructed them to stand up.
-They forced the two men to undress again.
-Here they were searched.
-The respondent described how they were searched and his ‘private parts’ by a man.
+Upon their arrival, the respondent described how they were pulled out of the car by the men in green uniforms and the female person dressed in the green uniform entered into one of the cars while the other people dressed in green uniforms instructed the transit group to stand up.
+Then they forced the two men to undress again and searched them, described the respondent.
+He further stated how his ‘private parts’ were searched by a man.
 After being searched, the respondent was given his shirt and pants back, however, the clothes from the man from Iraq were not returned.

-After they were pushed back, the two men walked for two kilometers when they found old clothes for the man from Iraq who until this time, was still naked.
-Then, the two men continued walking for around two more kilometers when they came to the paved road.
-At 18.00, they reached the Turkish village of Hamzabeyli.
-Here, Turkish citizens brought the two men to Edirne.
+According to the respondent, after they were pushed back, the two men walked for two kilometers until they found old clothes for the man from Iraq who until this time, was still naked.
+Then, the two men continued walking for around two more kilometers until they came to the paved road.
+At about 18.00, they reached the Turkish village of Hamzabeyli.
+Here, Turkish citizens brought the two men to Edirne, recounted the respondent.